 Since mail sessions are configured similarly to data sources, they’re next.

 Liferay DXP uses SMTP to send mail.
 As with databases, you have two ways to configure your mail server:

 - Use your application server’s mail session

-Liferay DXP recommends using the built-in mail session.
-After you’ve started
+Using the built-in mail session is recommended.
+After you’ve started Liferay DXP,

-Liferay DXP, you can configure a mail server through Liferay DXP’s Control Panel.
+you can configure a mail server through the Control Panel.
+The default

-Liferay DXP’s default configuration looks for a mail server on the same machine on
+configuration is a mail server on the same machine running Liferay DXP.
+If this is

-this is not your configuration, you’ll need to modify Liferay DXP’s defaults.
-To do
+not your configuration, you must modify the defaults.
+To do this, use

 To use your application server’s mail session, you must create it in your